OpenNebula/addon-lxdone/Setup.md

 <a name="3---virtual-appliance"></a>
 # 3 - Virtual Appliance

+#### Note:
+We've uploaded a base container to [google drive](http://https://drive.google.com/uc?export=download&confirm=FkpQ&id=0B97YSqohwcQ0bTFRUE5RMmphT1U), if you succesfully download it skip the rest of this step, as it could be rather troublesome.

 After creating a virtual appliance you'll have a steady container base image for infrastructure.
 For the sake of setup simplicity, as this process is usually done once, it is covered in [Virtual Appliance](Image.md).
 If you have a container you want to use follow the link too.
-We will soon upload a Virtual Appliance to the OpenNebula Marketplace.

 <a name="4---usage"></a>
 # 4 - Usage